webauthz/handbook/README.md

    is the same, and the path "/customer/profile/contacts" matches the path associated to the access token of "/customer" and is valid for any deeper paths.
-   Let's say that accessing the contacts requires an additional permission over what was originally granted to the application, so the resource server responds with a `WWW-Authenticate` header that includes a new `scope` attribute with a value that wasn't originally in the `scope` attribute in step 1.
+   Let's say that accessing the contacts requires an additional permission over what was originally granted to the application, so the resource server responds with a `WWW-Authenticate` or `Proxy-Authenticate` header that includes a new `scope` attribute with a value that wasn't originally in the `scope` attribute in step 1.
    The application obtains an access token that is associated with the same origin "https://example1.com", the same path "/customer", and now has